howonlee/mertonon/docs/v0_3_roadmap.md

 - [x] Shave yak until the github actions stops complaining

 - [x] Key to contacting peeps is own mental state lol

 - [ ] shave yaks to get ring session working w Mertonon session store

-- [ ] hooking up ring session setup to buddy authn
-- [ ] FF backed BE authn/authz
+- [ ] FF backed BE authn/trivial authz (decided not to do buddy because non-supported and need rbac)

 - [ ] testing - just run it for authn/authz
 - [ ] BE validation throughgoing thoughts